timscodebase/design-tim/README.md

 ---

-This is the source code for my personal website.
-It is built using [SvelteKit](https://kit.svelte.dev/) and hosted on [Vercel](https://vercel.com/) with the help of [Cloudflare](https://www.cloudflare.com/).
+This is the source code for my personal website, It is built using [SvelteKit](https://kit.svelte.dev/) and hosted on [Vercel](https://vercel.com/) with the help of [Cloudflare](https://www.cloudflare.com/).

 ---